arduino/docs-content/content/hardware/_unlisted/boards/nano-matter/datasheet/datasheet.md

 ![](assets/Nano_Matter_PeripheralsActuators.png)

 <p style="text-align: justify;">
-The Nano Matter was designed to be usable as a surface-mount module and presents a dual inline package (DIP) format with the Nano-styled header connectors on a 2.54 mm pitch grid with 1 mm holes.
+The Nano Matter is designed to be usable as a surface-mount module and presents a dual inline package (DIP) format with the Nano-styled header connectors on a 2.54 mm pitch grid with 1 mm holes.
 </p>

 <div style="page-break-after: always;"></div>